Two most common symptoms of long Covid as cases continue to rise in UK

 Long Covid causes erectile dysfunction and hair loss as symptoms list widens

-Two million people in the UK estimated to be suffering from long Covid, according to Office for National Statistics
+Two million people in the UK are estimated to be suffering from long Covid, according to the Office for National Statistics

 Hair loss and erectile dysfunction have joined the list of long Covid symptoms, according to new research.